-Dr. Spiegelmann has been very active in the diffusion of Radiosurgery both nationally and internationally.
+Dr. Spiegelmann has been very active in spreading the knowledge about radiosurgery on a national and international level.
 He has pioneered in Israel the combined approach of microsurgery and radiosurgery to facilitate and improve the management of difficult clinical situations in patients with metastatic brain disease, acoustic neurinomas and meningiomas.

 Dr Spiegelmann is a member of several international professional societies.
 He served for 10 years on the Board of Directors of the International Society for Stereotactic Radiosurgery (ISRS), and was President of this Society between 2007 and 2009.

 Dr. Spiegelmann, a Senior Staff Neurosurgeon at the Department of Neurosurgery, Chaim Sheba Medical Center, has been very active in functional neurosurgery.
 This began in the early 1990s with lesional surgery for movement disorders, continued in the last 15 years with Deep Brain Stimulation, and lately with the application of High Intensity Focus Ultrasound (HiFUS), a non-invasive technology, for the treatment of hand tremor and other movement disorders.